-The Public Protection Service is not responsible for the management of Council owned land or property.
+The Community and Business Protection service is not responsible for the management of Council owned land or property.

-The Strategy will be applied impartially and sites in the Councils ownership will be considered in the same way that other sites will be.
+The Strategy will be applied impartially and sites in the Council's ownership will be considered in the same way that other sites will be.

 It is likely that the Council will be responsible to bear the cost of any investigative or remedial work required at its own sites.
-The Council should also bear the cost of re-medial works required at 'orphan' sites, where liability for land contamination cannot be attributed or apportioned to anyone else.
+The Council should also bear the cost of remedial works required at 'orphan' sites, where liability for land contamination cannot be attributed or apportioned to anyone else.

-The cost of site investigations and remediation depends on a number of factors including the size of the area affected and the type of contamination present and so can vary greatly from one site to another.

-Private companies, individuals and property owners wishing to carry out voluntary assessments and voluntary acts of remediation will be encouraged and supported to do so to assist them and to reduce financial burdens on the taxpayer.
+The cost of land contamination assessments land remediation depends on a number of factors including the size of the area affected and the type of contamination present and so can vary greatly from one site to another.
+Private companies, individuals and property owners wishing to carry out voluntary assessments and voluntary acts of remediation will be encouraged and supported to do so, to both assist them and to reduce financial burdens on the taxpayer.

-9.2 Collection of information
+9.2 | Collection of information

-A great deal of information has been gathered and recorded since the introduction of Part 2A of the Environmental Protection Act 1990 in 2001 and since the Contaminated Land Strategy was first published in 2002.
+A great deal of information has been gathered and recorded since the introduction of Part 2A of the Environmental Protection Act 1990 in 2001 and since the Contaminated Land Inspection Strategy was first published in 2002.